Osaka Bob FAMILY

 If you’re taking the bus, take the number 53 from JR Takatsuki Station bound for Haraohashi and get off at the Kabusanji-guchi bus stop, which takes about 20 minutes.
 You can walk from there, or if you prefer, go by car.

-Katsuoji—Absolutely stunning at night
+Katsuoji—Absolutely Stunning at Night

 This mountain temple in Minoh is famous for its bright red daruma dolls.
 During the fall season, the daruma are no match for the gorgeous colors of autumn brightening up the temple’s many trees and the surrounding forest.